-(c) For credits earned after the baccalaureate degree but before the masters degree, any credits in excess of forty-five credits may be counted after the masters degree.
-Thus, as used in this subsection, the column headings "MA+(N)" refer to the total of:

-(i) Credits earned since receiving the masters degree; and

-(ii) Any credits in excess of forty-five credits that were earned after the baccalaureate degree but before the masters degree.

-(5) For the purposes of this section:

-(a) "BA" means a baccalaureate degree.

-(b) "MA" means a masters degree.

-(c) "PHD" means a doctorate degree.

-(d) "Years of service" shall be calculated under the same rules adopted by the superintendent of public instruction.
+- (c) For credits earned after the baccalaureate degree but before the masters degree, any credits in excess of forty-five credits may be counted after the masters degree.
+Thus, as used in this subsection, the column headings "MA+(N)" refer to the total of: - (i) Credits earned since receiving the masters degree; and - (ii) Any credits in excess of forty-five credits that were earned after the baccalaureate degree but before the masters degree. - (5) For the purposes of this section: - (a) "BA" means a baccalaureate degree. - (b) "MA" means a masters degree. - (c) "PHD" means a doctorate degree. - 35 (d) "Years of service" shall be calculated under the same rules 36 adopted by the superintendent of public instruction.

+16 or more
-(e) "Credits" means college quarter hour credits and equivalent in-service credits computed in accordance with RCW 28A.415.020 and 28A.415.023.

-(6) No more than ninety college quarter-hour credits received by any employee after the baccalaureate degree may be used to determine compensation allocations under the state salary allocation schedule and LEAP documents referenced in this act, or any replacement schedules and documents, unless:

-(a) The employee has a masters degree; or

-(b) The credits were used in generating state salary allocations before January 1, 1992.
+- 1 (e) "Credits" means college quarter hour credits and equivalent in-2 service credits computed in accordance with RCW 28A.415.020 and 3 28A.415.023. - (6) No more than ninety college quarter-hour credits received by any employee after the baccalaureate degree may be used to determine compensation allocations under the state salary allocation schedule and LEAP documents referenced in this act, or any replacement schedules and documents, unless: - (a) The employee has a masters degree; or - 10 (b) The credits were used in generating state salary allocations 11 before January 1, 1992. - 12 (7) The salary allocation schedules established in this section are 13 for allocation purposes only except as provided in RCW 28A.400.200(2).

-(7) The certificated instructional staff base salary specified for each district in LEAP Document 2 and the salary schedules in subsection (4)(a) of this section include one learning improvement day.
-A school district is eligible for the learning improvement day funds only if the learning improvement day has been added to the 180-day contract year.
-If fewer days are added, the additional learning improvement allocation shall be adjusted accordingly.
-The additional day shall be limited to specific activities identified in the state required school improvement plan related to improving student learning that are consistent with education reform implementation, and shall not be considered part of basic education.
-The principal in each school shall assure that the days are used to provide the necessary school-wide, all staff professional development that is tied directly to the school improvement plan.
-The school principal and the district superintendent shall maintain documentation as to their approval of these activities.
-The length of a learning improvement day shall not be less than the length of a full day under the base contract.
-The superintendent of public instruction shall ensure that school districts adhere to the intent and purposes of this subsection.

-(8) The salary allocation schedules established in this section are for allocation purposes only except as provided in RCW 28A.400.200(2).

 NEW SECTION.
 Sec.
-504 FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION -- FOR SCHOOL EMPLOYEE COMPENSATION ADJUSTMENTS
+504. FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION--FOR SCHOOL EMPLOYEE COMPENSATION ADJUSTMENTS